Winter & Spring 2016 Fellow,

 Thriving Neighbors Initiative / Ignatian Center

-Major/minor: Environmental Studies major, OMIS and Political Science minors
+Major/minor: Environmental Studies, OMIS and Political Science Minors

 Interests: Traveling, hiking, eating, cats

 Give a brief summary of your responsibilities/tasks in the internship.

 My internship required me to be pretty flexible in terms of what responsibilities I was assigned, and the tasks varied significantly over the course of the two quarters.
 Both quarters, I attended all meetings regarding the health grant, Camino a la Salud, at Washington Elementary School.
 These meetings were conducted entirely in Spanish and I took notes during each one, as we made adjustments to the exercise program and planned a celebration for the mothers.
 In the spring TNI had events nearly every week, which I helped to plan, set up, and work.
 Some of these events included SCU’s Day of Service, a Mother’s Day Celebration, Family Engagement Day, a celebration for Camino a la Salud, and a graduation for the students in the Nobili after school program.
 For these events, I worked closely with the TNI student assistants.